 Tests.
 Doctors.
 Strip search.
 Parents screaming over the phone.

 On the third day in the psychiatric unit, I finally took a shower.
 The next day, I showed up to group therapies.
 I talked with my social worker.
 I lined up like everyone else to take my new medications.
 I even let friends visit me after their classes.
 For the 10 days I was in the hospital, I felt the slow but steady process of my resurrection.

 I think the stories I heard from patients with drug and alcohol addictions, schizophrenia, bipolar disorder, anorexia, and PTSD were what humbled me to receive the help I was offered.
 We laughed together when someone cracked a joke about mental health treatments because we saw our stories in each other’s lives.
-We cried about moments of loneliness
+We cried about moments of loneliness and despair.

 As I began to reevaluate my life, I was jolted awake by the realization that my own community had surrounded me without my knowing.
 One roommate made my bed every day.
 Another roommate sometimes slept in front of the bedroom door, putting herself on suicide watch.
 My worship pastor drove me to pick up antidepressants.
 A professor spent extra time talking with me when he noticed I was skipping class.
 Faithful friends brought food, wrote notes, and silently prayed for me.